VincentBounce/Windows-Context-Menu-Tools/README.md

 - Click *Code* green button above → *Download ZIP*, then extract `WindowsContextMenuTools-main.zip`.

-- **Run `ALL-Install.cmd` to install all tools automatically.**
+- **Run `TOOLS_ALL-Install.cmd` to install all tools automatically.**

-- You can optionally delete the files corresponding to the tools you don't want, so `ALL-Install.cmd` will ignore those tools.
+- You can optionally delete the files corresponding to the tools you don't want, so `TOOLS_ALL-Install.cmd` will ignore those tools.

 - Just run a `.reg` if you want to install a specific one.